Archomeda/Gw2Sharp/README.md

 It uses the latest C# 8.0 features like Nullable Reference Types because they're awesome.

 This library has been written to be as close as possible to the official API structure, with a few exceptions to make life easier.
+*Make sure to read the [introductory guide](https://archomeda.github.io/Gw2Sharp/master/guide/introduction.html) to get started.*

-## Features
+## Endpoints
-Check the [features on GitHub pages](https://archomeda.github.io/Gw2Sharp/master/features.html) for the list of features.
+Check the [list of endpoints](https://archomeda.github.io/Gw2Sharp/master/faq/endpoints.html) for the supported endpoints.

 ## Requirements
 This project targets .NET Standard 2.0.